This page in Swedish

 Storage and archiving

 Where research data may be stored is dictated by its information classification.
-Research data must be stored in a secure manner, including back-up and authorization.
-The university has a requirement to use its resources efficiently, which means, for example, that storage should not take place for longer than necessary in areas that are particularly costly.
+Research data must be stored in a secure manner, including back-up and authorization for use.
+The university has a requirement to use its resources efficiently, which means, for example, that storage should not take place for longer than necessary in solutions that are particularly costly.

 Each school might also have specific decisions regarding where research data should be stored.
-If such decisions exist, it is important that they are known as to make it easy to understand what applies for the individual research project.
+If such decisions exist, it is important that they are known, so it is made easy to understand what applies for the individual research project.

 More information of where research data may be stored can be found here (Inforum, Swedish).